MrTractorWheel/SuperTyler/README.md

 For a better game experience;
-  Download the folder named Super_Tyler_PC_Port or use download all option from https://drive.google.com/drive/folders/1on4HLD-gyybXqxS1XcpzZV6tbM13bSaj?usp=sharing
+  Download the folder named Super_Tyler_PC_Port or use download all option from: https://drive.google.com/drive/folders/1on4HLD-gyybXqxS1XcpzZV6tbM13bSaj?usp=sharing

-    then double click SuperTyler.exe
+    Then double click SuperTyler.exe